top of page

 Coffee by the Kilo

-We are thrilled to announce the much-awaited launch of "Coffee by the Kilo", an extraordinary collection of exotic and meticulously curated series of Indonesian exotic coffee.
-We offer a unique opportunity to indulge in the world of specialty coffee with smaller, more manageable batches, starting from our signature 15 kg bricks of green coffee.
+We are thrilled to announce the much-awaited launch of our Exotic Collection, an extraordinary collection of exotic, experimental, and meticulously curated series of Indonesian coffee.
+We offer a unique opportunity to enjoy Indonesian specialty coffee with smaller, more manageable batches, starting from our signature 15 kg bricks of green coffee.
 Enjoy!

 DSCF0354.JPG